 You usually wouldn’t have time in a typical school year to assign small group projects to your students, so you may as well take advantage of it this year!
 Here are a few ideas that you could incorporate, depending on your students’ skill levels.
 Using the Acapella app, have up to 9 students collaborate on a virtual performance together.

-Students can choose from songs within your catalog, or create their own arrangement.
+- Students can choose from songs within your catalog, or create their own arrangements.

 A downside to this is that there is a monthly subscription fee to this app.
 However, there is a 7-day free trial that your students may be able to take advantage of.